byronwall/excel-vba-book/book/01-cheat-sheets/01 cheat-sheets.md

 # cheat sheets

-This section will contain various cheat sheets whcih are helpful.
+This section will contain various cheat sheets which are helpful.